sapply(1:5, sqrt)

 triple(7)

-make_multiplier is another function factory.
-It produces double and triple from the same template, with different values baked in.
-You will see function factories used throughout R for creating specialized functions from general patterns: custom plot themes, parameterized statistical tests, configured data transformations.
+#> [1] 21make_multiplier is another function factory, producing double and triple from the same template with different values baked in.
+Function factories appear throughout R: custom plot themes, parameterized statistical tests, configured data transformations.
 Chapter Chapter 20 covers them in depth.
+For now, notice that the functions we have been passing around, storing in lists, and returning from factories all share a quiet assumption: that operators like + and * are themselves functions.
+Are they?

 Exercises

-2. What does make_adder(0) return?
-Is it the identity function?
+make_adder(0)return?
+Is it the identity function? - Write a function

 7.5 Operators are functions